top of page

 If you're an older guy and you haven't exercised in a long time, or worse, never did, you're probably thinking "there isn't any exercise activity that I enjoy, Mark."

 That's the numb, lazy part of your brain talking to you.
-You can't know whether you'll enjoy something if you haven't given it a fighting chance.
+You can't know whether you'll enjoy something if you haven't given it a chance.
+Be more accountable to yourself.

 Start with your why.
 And then you won't use that sorry excuse.

 Then there's the opposite approach.
 Some guys want to do TOO MUCH, overcompensating for years of inactivity.
-That's a recipe for injury.
+That's a recipe for injury and failure.

 Take the middle road.
 Start off slowly and build up from there.